 Since opening our doors in 1975, The Medical Center of Plano has provided Plano and Collin County with superior healthcare.
 We've built our reputation on the exceptional compassion we offer all our patients, a legacy preserved from our simple beginnings as a small community hospital.
-Now, as a world-class medical facility offering the latest in technologies and a comprehensive range of healthcare services, The Medical Center of Plano continues its growth to maintain its position as a leader in healthcare.
+Now, as a world-class medical facility offering the latest in technologies and a comprehensive range of healthcare services, The Medical Center of Plano continues its growth to maintain its position as a leader in healthcare across the region.

 The medical staff at The Medical Center of Plano is a diverse group of the best professionals available.
 They are dedicated and committed to using new technologies and keeping up-to-date on recent advancements in healthcare.
 Every member of our staff - including nurses, radiologists, therapists, pharmacists, support staff, management and administration - is focused on the health and comfort of every patient who comes through our doors.

 Accredited by The Joint Commission, The Medical Center of Plano continued our legacy of firsts in 2007 by becoming the first hospital in Collin County to achieve elite Magnet recognition from the American Nurses Association, and was re-accredited in 2012.